 With a large team of dedicated native speakers, the European School fulfils a unique need for open and multilingual learning.
-All the official languages of all the Member States of the European Union are represented here.
+All the official languages of all the member states of the European Union are represented here.
 As a result, the child's mother tongue remains the first language during his school days.

-At the European School Karlsruhe each child will develop into a world citizen in a stimulating environment in which his individual talents are taken into account and promoted.
+At the European School Karlsruhe each child will develop into a world citizen in a stimulating environment in which his individual talents are considered and promoted.